opnfv/functest/docs/testing/user/userguide/index.rst

 the cloud's private network.
 This suite consists in 38 tests (test duration < 10 minutes)

-More information on SNAPS can be found in  `[13]`_

 SDN Controllers
 ---------------

-There are currently 2 available controllers:
+There are currently 3 available controllers:

  * OpenDaylight (ODL)
  * ONOS
+ * OpenContrail (OCL)

 OpenDaylight
 ^^^^^^^^^^^^